Unani Symbol that appears at the beginning of or in many Islamic writings about medicine. . .

 The first third of this project was on Unaniism, an ancient form of medicine about to become extinct.
 Unaniism is a subgroup of Arabic medicine that was almost lost to history.
 It was brought back to life in the 1970s by its leading promoter Dr. Hakim Mohammed Said (1920-1998).
 He brought its knowledge to several international programs and WHO during the late 1970s.
 This resulted in an attempt to preserve this nearly extinct piece of Arabic tradition.

-The assassination of Dr. Said was in 1998 (see his biography at http://en.wikipedia.org/wiki/Hakim_Said).
-A few years later, 9-11 came.
-For obvious reasons the official research project was stopped, but I worked on completing the combined qualitative-quantitative research portion of it as part of a 15 month certification program, completing this work in Spring of 2002.
+The assassination of Dr. Said in 1998 (see his biography at http://en.wikipedia.org/wiki/Hakim_Said), led myself and others to be concerned with the possible extinction of this unique cultural form of medical practice.
+However, a few years later, 9-11 came.
+For obvious reasons, the official research project stopped, but I continued my work on completing a combined qualitative-quantitative research portion of it as part of a 15 month certification program.
+I completed this work in Spring of 2002.

 (This will probably put me on a watch list for Homeland Security.)

 Hakim Mohammed Said is to the back left, in the white shirt.

 Significant parts of this combined Quantitative-Qualitative review of public health pertain to the method I designed in 2001, and are based upon a program that I taught every year at the university from 1992 to 2000.
 During that time I researched, taught and wrote about Aztec, Native American, Inuit, Southeast Asian, East Indian Western and Ayurvedic, Chinese (TCM), and Sufi forms of medicine, to name just very few.